ragtam/angular-playground/src/app/menu/readme.md

 ## Opening and Closing on menu item click

 Problem number one, checked.
-Now lets concentrate on another one.
+Now lets concentrate on another.
 We click 'Click Me' button, menu is displayed, clicking on it again should close it.
 But it does not.
 To solve that let's check if the placeholder for our container is already taken up by another menu.
 If so it means we need to clear the container.
 Let's alter the 'onClick' handler and add two private methods.

 ```
     public onClick(): void {